cvdlab-alumni/homework2/readme.md

     +- exercise5.py
 ```

-The delivery is strictly required within 24 hours from the publication of the homework (by 7:00 PM of Saturday May, 11th 2013).
+The delivery is strictly required within 24 hours from the publication of the homework (by 7:00 PM of Saturday May 11th 2013).

 # Tips